andre-salvati/databricks-template/README.md

-# Project Template for a PySpark/Databricks project (with automation for CI/CD)
+# Project Template for PySpark/Databricks with automation for CI/CD

 This project template provides a structured approach to enhance your productivity when delivering data pipelines on Databricks.
 Feel free to further customize it based on your project's specific nuances and the audience you are targeting.